 Discharge Instructions for Tympanoplasty

-You had a procedure called tympanoplasty to repair a damaged eardrum, stop infection, and improve hearing.
-Here’s what you need to do at home following this procedure.
+Your child had a procedure called tympanoplasty to repair a damaged eardrum.
+Here’s what you need to know about home care following this procedure.

 Keep the ear dry.
 You can place a cotton ball dabbed with a small amount of petroleum jelly in the outer ear to keep water out during a bath or shower.